heristop/gutenku/packages/front/content/2026-01-18-gutenku-technical-deep-dive.en.md

 <img src="/article/quality-score.png" alt="Quality Score Panel - 18 metrics across Language, Flow, Structure, Imagery and Penalties" class="article-img" />

-How do you teach an algorithm what makes a haiku "good"?
+How do you teach an algorithm what makes a haiku good?
 You break down the ineffable into 18 measurable signals.

 ### What the Algorithm Looks For